 How can I find out specific information about organizations?

-Information such as grades, conduct, etc. is available on each of our chapters at the http://www.ecok.edu/campus_life/ website.
+Information such as grades, conduct, etc. for each of our chapters is available here.

 What is the University’s stance on hazing?